rabbitmq/rabbitmq-website/release-information/index.md

 ## The Next Release

+RabbitMQ 4.1 is the release series currently [under active development](https://github.com/rabbitmq/rabbitmq-server).
-RabbitMQ 4.0 is next, it is expected to be released in late 2024.
+It is expected to be released in the first half of 2025.